Bridget Sloan: 2007

-In her first year as a senior, Bridget placed fifth in the all-around and third on bars at the U.S. National Championships, and was the alternate on the American team for the 2007 World Championships.
+In her first year as a senior, Sloan placed fifth in the all-around and third on bars at the U.S. National Championships, and was the alternate on the American team for the 2007 World Championships.
 She represented the United States at the Good Luck Beijing Olympic test event in December, winning the bronze medal in the all-around and a silver on floor exercise.

 2008

-In March 2008, Bridget suffered a torn meniscus while warming up at a meet in Italy.
+In March 2008, Sloan suffered a torn meniscus while warming up at a meet in Italy.
 She returned home for surgery and rehabilitation, and recovered in time to compete at the National Championships—where she performed only on beam, bars, and floor—and the U.S. Olympic Trials.
-Bridget was named to the Olympic team after the final selection camp in July 2008.
+Sloan was named to the Olympic team after the final selection camp in July 2008.

-At the Olympics, Bridget competed in both the qualifying and team final rounds.
+At the Olympics, Sloan competed in both the qualifying and team final rounds.
 Her performances became critical in the qualifications, where the Americans were forced to put up only four athletes on three events, and count all four scores, after Chellsie Memmel and Samantha Peszek were injured.
-Bridget made small errors on floor and uneven bars but performed well overall.
+Sloan made small errors on floor and uneven bars but performed well overall.
 Her all-around scores placed her 11th among all competitors.
 In the team finals, she competed on vault, contributing a 15.200 score to the American team's silver medal.

 2009

-In February 2009, Bridget competed in the American Cup and placed second to 13-year-old Jordyn Wieber.
+In February 2009, Sloan competed in the American Cup and placed second to 13-year-old Jordyn Wieber.
 In August, she competed at Nationals and won the all-around, floor and uneven bars.

-In October, at the 2009 World Championships in London, Bridget qualified fifth for the all-around and seventh for the uneven bars final.
+In October, at the 2009 World Championships in London, Sloan qualified fifth for the all-around and seventh for the uneven bars final.
 In the all-around final, she won the gold medal over teammate Rebecca Bross by 0.050, becoming the fifth American woman to win the world all-around title.
 In the bars final, she placed sixth.

 2010

-Injuries plagued Bridget throughout the year, greatly limiting her in competitions.
+Injuries plagued Sloan throughout the year, greatly limiting her in competitions.
 An ankle injury early in the year limited her participation in the Pacific Rim Championships to bars.
-The same injury kept Bridget to the beam at the U.S. Classic.
+The same injury kept Sloan to the beam at the U.S. Classic.
 A new pectoral injury prevented her from defending her national all-around title.
 At Nationals, she performed two tentative beam routines, one that included a fall, and placed 11th on the apparatus.
-However, Bridget impressed National Team Coordinator Márta Károlyi with her improvement at the selection camp, and was brought to the World Championships to perform on bars and floor, placing fourth in the bars final.
+However, Sloan impressed National Team Coordinator Márta Károlyi with her improvement at the selection camp, and was brought to the World Championships to perform on bars and floor, placing fourth in the bars final.